 the lunchbox helper

 However enthusiastic you are about food the daily lunchbox(es) can break even the brightest of spirits.
 I believe that you only need to look to achieve three things: colour, freshness and simplicity.
 Life as a parent is already too busy to cook elaborate lunchbox fillings but that doesnt need to mean that lunch boxes are dull and boring.
-I've set out my simple formula below and once you get into this mindset you'll find that the daily lunchbox filling is stress free and you might even get a bit creative.
+I've set out my simple formula below (with ideas, recipes and tips) and once you get into this mindset you'll find that the daily lunchbox filling is stress free and you might even get a bit creative.

 1. start with the carbs.